 Trump's Tax Plan and How It Affects You

 On December 22, 2017, President Trump signed the Tax Cuts and Jobs Act.
 It cuts individual income tax rates, doubles the standard deduction, and eliminates personal exemptions.
-The corporate cuts are permanent, while the individual changes expire at the end of 2025.
+The top individual tax rate drops to 37%.

-|Income Tax Rate||Income Levels for Those Filing As:|
+|Income Tax Rate||Income Tax Rate||Income for Those Filing As:||Income for Those Filing As:|

+The National Association of Home Builders and the National Association of Realtors opposed this.
+As more taxpayers take a standard deduction, fewer would take advantage of the mortgage interest deduction.
 That could lower housing prices.
 But this could be a good time to do that.
 Many people are concerned that the real estate market is in a bubble that could lead to another collapse.